Observation is an important aspect of the scholarly study that uses qualitative or quantitative data collecting and analysis methods.

 Qualitative vs Quantitative Observations

-The collecting of information concerning the quality or subjective experience of occurrences or events is referred to as qualitative observation.
+The collection of information concerning the quality or subjective experience of occurrences or events is referred to as qualitative observation.

 A person doing qualitative observation gathers data by utilizing his or her senses, such as hearing, seeing, and feeling objects.
 It is necessary to consider the subjective character of the observations.

-A quantitative observation is the collecting of data to analyze it based on numerical and statistical characteristics.
+A quantitative observation is collecting data to analyze it based on numerical and statistical characteristics.
 The portrayal of acquired variables in terms of their amount is part of this observation.

 The emphasis is mostly on numbers and values.
 When the data gathered by quantitative observation is examined, accurate findings are achieved.
 The end consequence is quantitative.